elatov/elatov.github.io/_posts/2012-08-14-confirming-ucs-settings-using-command-line.md

 	8911 Up Active No Protection Unprotected 0/0 0/0 Ether

-So let&#8217;s connect to FI (Fabric Interconnect) A and see if we can confirm the virtual port of fc0 (remember the WWPN of that vHBA is the following 20:00:00:25:B5:02:0A:02).
+So let's connect to FI (Fabric Interconnect) A and see if we can confirm the virtual port of fc0 (remember the WWPN of that vHBA is the following 20:00:00:25:B5:02:0A:02).
 There are two ways to go about it.
 First we can find the interface our self and make sure it corresponds with 720:

 	p2-ucsm-A# connect nxos a